Can You Put And After Semicolon

 Master the Basics

 One effective way to master the basics is to practice identifying independent clauses in various sentences.
-Break down complex sentences into their component parts and determine whether each part could stand alone as a sentence.
+Also, break down complex sentences into their component parts and determine whether each part could stand alone as a sentence.
 This exercise will help you develop a feel for sentence structure and improve your understanding of how semicolons function.

 Read Widely and Observe